DeltaVCode/cr-401js-2017/19-deployment/README.md

 ## Learning Objectives
 * students will be able to deploy their application on Heroku
-* students will be able to create staging and production pipelines
+* students will be able to create deployment pipelines
 * students will be able to configure TravisCI to run their tests on all pushes to GitHub
 * students will be able to configure Coveralls to check their code coverage rate
 * students will be able to identify common issues during the deployment process